Dahyun Choi

 dahyunc@princeton.edu

 Hello!
-I am a Ph.D. candidate in the Department of Politics at Princeton University, where I am affiliated with the Data-Driven Social Science Initiative and the Program for Quantitative and Analytical Political Science.
-I work on questions in interest group politics, lobbying, regulation, climate change, and American political institutions, using methods from computational social science and applied statistics.
-I also develop methodological tools to improve machine learning practices in political science.
+I am a Ph.D. candidate in the Department of Politics at Princeton University, where I am affiliated with the Center for the Study of Democratic Politics, the Data-Driven Social Science Initiative, and the Program for Quantitative and Analytical Political Science.
+I work on questions in interest group and bureaucratic politics, political economy, and American political institutions, using computational methods that involve text analysis and large language models, along with causal inference techniques and formal modeling.
+I also develop methodologies for applications of machine learning.
+I am on the 2024-25 job market.

 Teaming Up Across Political Divides: Evidence from Climate Regulations

-Learning from Noise: Applying Sample Complexity for Political Science Research
+Learning from Noise: Applying Sample Complexity for Social Science Research

 (with Perry Carter)